Archaeosynthemis leachii

 It is a medium-sized dragonfly with black and yellow markings.
 It inhabits streams, seepages and swamps in south-western Australia.

 Taxonomy

 Archaeosynthemis leachii was originally named Synthemis leachii, and has also been known as Synthemis martini.

+Etymology

+The genus name Archaeosynthemis combines the Greek ἀρχαῖος (arkhaios, "ancient" or "archaic") with Synthemis, an existing genus of dragonflies.

+In 1871, Selys named this species leachii, an eponym honouring the late English zoologist and marine biologist William Elford Leach (1791–1836).